sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-advanced.md

 1. Check if the recording exists.
 2. Return the `GET /recordings/:recordingName` endpoint URL if the playback strategy is `PROXY`.
-3. Create a presigned URL to access the recording directly from the S3 bucket if the playback strategy is `URL`.
+3. Create a presigned URL to access the recording directly from the S3 bucket if the playback strategy is `S3`.

 This endpoint does the following:

 1. Extracts the `recordingName` parameter from the request.
 2. Checks if the recording exists.
 If it does not exist, it returns a `404` error.
 3. If the playback strategy is `PROXY`, it returns the `GET /recordings/:recordingName` endpoint URL to get the recording file from the backend.
-4. If the playback strategy is `URL`, it creates a presigned URL to access the recording directly from the S3 bucket by calling the `getRecordingUrl` method of the `RecordingService` with the `recordingName` as a parameter.
+4. If the playback strategy is `S3`, it creates a presigned URL to access the recording directly from the S3 bucket by calling the `getRecordingUrl` method of the `RecordingService` with the `recordingName` as a parameter.
 This method simply calls the `getObjectUrl` method of the `S3Service` with the key of the recording as a parameter:

     ```javascript title="<a href='https://github.com/OpenVidu/openvidu-livekit-tutorials/blob/master/advanced-features/openvidu-recording-node/src/services/s3.service.js#L78-L85' target='_blank'>s3.service.js</a>" linenums="78"
     async getObjectUrl(key) {